GCSE Maths

 Which exam board and how many papers will I have?

-Higher tier mathematics students at Fernwood follow the OCR specification and Foundation tier students follow the OCR specification.
+Higher tier mathematics pupils at Fernwood follow the OCR specification and Foundation tier pupils follow the OCR specification.

 Both exam boards have 3 papers and are 90 minutes per each paper, for a total of 4½ hours